 In the case of using a conventional camera, its field of view is restricted to a narrow area around the optical axis.
-For this reason, there is not much difference in feature point's movement in images between translation and rotation of the camera (Fig. 5) in several cases.
-Though these cases do not always happen in general, but they often happen in actual situations.
-Therefore, it may be difficult to estimate camera motion by analyzing movement of feature points in images.
+For this reason, there may be not much difference in feature point's movement in images between translation and rotation of the camera (Fig.5(a)).
+Therefore, in that case, it is difficult to estimate camera movement by analyzing movement of feature points in images.

-On the other hand, in the case of using omni-directional camera which has 360 degree field of view, we can specifically discriminate between translation and rotation of the camera by analyzing movement of feature points (Fig. 6).
+On the other hand, in the case of using omni-directional camera which has 360 degree field of view, we can specifically discriminate between translation and rotation of the camera by analyzing movement of feature points in any cases (Fig.5(b)).

-Then, we propose an estimation method of camera motions by utilizing a difference in feature point movement between camera rotation and translation.
+Then, we propose an estimation method of camera movement by utilizing a difference in feature point movement between camera rotation and translation.